umbane/carbon-project/docs/white-paper.md

 3. Another option is to simply allow the purchase of mJ via ZAR.
 A prosumer gains R50 credit but then feeds this into our system.
 Efficiency here is highly problematic.
 How are we to avoid network and gateway entry and exit feeds?

 ### Note: Can we generate a specification for future net-metering that will allow us to co-exist?

-We must advovate for Open Source Data, and Open Spec Metering!
+### We must advocate for Open Source Data, and Open Spec Metering!

 ### Net-metering Use Case.
 Open Metering vs Closed Metering